WHO IS DAVID?

 David promoted having a separately elected mayor which was overwhelmingly approved by the voters.

-David took action to move city council meetings to a more convenient time for citizens and moved public comment to the beginning of the meeting so that citizens didn’t have to wait for an unspecified time to share their thoughts with city council.
+David took action that changed city council meeting times to be more convenient for citizens and moved public comment to the beginning of the meeting so that citizens didn’t have to wait for an unspecified time to share their thoughts with city council.

 EDC

-David is actively engaged with the Economic Development Commission to retain existing companies and attract new businesses to Salisbury and Rowan County.
+David is actively engaged with the Economic Development Commission to retain existing companies, attract new businesses, and manage the growth coming to Salisbury and Rowan County.

 Kiva